How to Set Up a UAE Freelance Visa Without an Agency (2026 Guide)

 Who gets the most from this approach:

-Freelancers with a standard professional profile — tech, consulting, digital marketing, creative services — who have four to eight weeks before their planned setup date and are willing to spend two to four hours with a structured guide before applying.
+Freelancers with a standard professional profile — tech, consulting, digital marketing, creative services — who have three to six weeks before their planned setup date and are willing to spend two to four hours with a structured guide before applying.
 The UAE Freelance/Remote Work Visa Guide maps the complete decision framework: three pathways side by side, 40+ free zones with real total costs, the banking strategy, degree attestation by nationality, tax compliance including the SBR election, and the Salama AI renewal system.
 It covers everything an agency charges AED 5,000 to AED 10,000 to approximate — including the things they do not mention.

 Who should consider an agency instead: